markgw/uh-nlp2021/docs/week5/index.md

 Construct the TF-IDF matrix for these unseen documents (use `transform()` again, not `fit_transform()`) and find the documents from our original corpus that are most similar to each using cosine similarity.

- * Which document is most similar to the first new document (Doc 3a)?
+ * Which document is most similar to Doc 3a?
- * How about the second one (Doc 3b)?
+ * How about Doc 3b?
  * **Submit your answers to these questions and those above**